Taylor Walls Player Props: Rays vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks eighth in the league with a collective 9.4 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings put together by the Reds pitching staff ranks 10th in MLB.

-- The Reds have a 4.95 team ERA that ranks 23rd among all MLB pitching staffs.
+- The Reds have the 25th-ranked team ERA among all MLB pitching staffs (5.25).

 © 2023 Data Skrive.
 All rights reserved.